merriam/nonogram-samples/README.md

-# nonogram-samples
+nonogram-samples
+===

-Nonogram Puzzles (aka Picross, Hanjie, and Griddlers) samples in JSON format.
+Nonogram Puzzles (aka Picross, Hanjie, and Griddlers) in JSON format.
+This package contains puzzles in JSON format and a set of tools for this format.
+I hope you find this repository useful as you write nonogram solvers and analyzers.

+Most puzzles here are traditional, rectangular, single-solution, black and white puzzles.
+Some more exotic puzzles are also availabe.

+How to Use the Documentation
+--

+People learn in a variety of ways.
+Here are some ways to learn about this repository.

+* Tutorial, a step by step guide to the format and tools
+* Quick reference sheet
+* Illustrated Examples
+* Topic Articles for nonogram terminology, tools, and the data format.

-## Overview of Nonogram puzzles
+Topic Article:  Overview of Nonogram puzzles
+--

 Nonogram puzzles are also called Picross, Hanjie, and Griddler puzzles.
 These are logic puzzles in which cells in a grid must be colored or left blank according